 By 1777, the firm had become the partnership of Ryan & Watson, 28 Whittall Street, Birmingham (Catherine Street having been renamed).
-Ryan was a Guardian of the Birmingham Proof House until c.1830, and the company was among the original investors in the sale of the Proof House stock.
+William Ryan was a Guardian of the Birmingham Proof House until c.1830, and both Ryan and Benjamin Watson II were among the original investors in the sale of the Proof House stock.
 From 1830 to 1857, the firm was once again Benjamin Watson, now under the watch of the founder's grandson round the corner at the 14 Steelhouse Lane address.

 Between 1857 and 1893, the business became Thomas Wild, who was the son-in-law of the last Benjamin Watson.
 He moved the firm back on to Whittall Street, at the numbers 29 & 35.

 In May 1988, the last Rowland Watson passed away, and in 1989, the firm moved to 63 Price Street from the 32 Lower Loveday Street address that it had occupied since 1962, where it remained until the last order was completed in 1997.

 The company became dormant, until it was acquired in 2011 by Elliot & Son Gunsmiths, who were given the opportunity to revive the historic company and return it to gunmaking, bringing Rowland Watson & Thomas Wild back into the light as the oldest surviving gunmaker ever out of Birmingham.

 We are producing boxlocks under the Thomas Wild banner, and sidelocks as Rowland Watson.
-Orders are being taken now, with the first guns due for completion in late 2012.
+The first guns due for completion in 2016.